brynwaldwick/mantis/README.md

 ### Search

 A set of query parameters and filtering mechanisms to use Google Maps.
+The Places resulting for each of these searches will be treated as like species.

     _id: 'car_repairs'
     query_parts: